BigBroCrypto/binance-it-together/README.md

 A: Yes!
 Copy the HTML file to any web server.
 Single file, zero dependencies.

 **Q: Can I trade with this?**
 A: No. This is analysis/visualization only.
-No trading functionality.
+No trading functionality as of now but in future a definite possibility.

 **Q: How do I add my own data?**
 A: See ARCHITECTURE.md.
 You can integrate any REST/WebSocket data source.